jeff-bruemmer/vaporwair/README.md

 4. Navigate to this repository’s directory, and run `go install`.
 Make sure your terminal has the [Go bin directory in its $PATH](https://golang.org/doc/gopath_code.html).

 5. Run the `vaporwair` binary, and follow prompts to input API Keys.
 A configuration directory will automatically be created in your home directory, and the standard report will be run.
 Specify other reports using the flags listed above.
 To view a list of available flags, type `vaporwair -help`.

+## How Vaporwair Works
+Weather obtains user’s coordinates via their IP address, calls the Dark Sky and AirNow APIs to get location-based weather and air quality forecasts, then prints one of several reports, specified by a flag.

+### On Vaporwair Speed
+1. To prevent needless network calls, Vaporwair determines if the user made a call within the last five minutes.
+If so, Vaporwair assumes the data is still valid, and executes reports using the last stored call.
+This shortcut assumes the coordinates have not meaningfully changed in the last minute.
+2. If the data has expired, Vaporwair kicks off asynchronous API calls to retrieve new forecasts.
+It makes optimistic calls to the AirNow and Dark Sky APIs using the previous coordinates, and a call to the IP-API to get the current coordinates.
+3. After Vaporwair acquires the updated coordinates from the IP-API, it compares the updated coordinates to the coordinates used for the optimistic calls in step 2.
+If the coordinates match, the forecast is valid for the location and Vaporwair executes the report.
+If not...
+(Step 4).
+4. Vaporwair asynchronously calls the APIs with the updated coordinates, waits for the updated forecasts, and executes user-flagged report, or prints the default report if none selected..

+## Design Constraints
+- No external libraries.
+- Reports must fit in an unmaximized terminal to avoid scrolling.
+- Only one report can be run at a time.

 ## Roadmap
 - Move from Dark Sky API to National Weather Service API.